Official Venue

 Rome Fiumicino Airport is directly connected to Rome’s central railway station via the Leonardo Express., which reaches Roma Termini in approximately 30 minutes.
 From there, frequent high-speed trains operated by Trenitalia and Italo Treno travel to Florence Santa Maria Novella Station in approximately 1 hour 30 minutes.

-This route is often faster and offers more flight options than connecting through smaller regional airports.
+Both these routes are often faster and offers more flight options than connecting through smaller regional airports.

 City Information